NeilJustice/ZenUnitAndMetalMock/README.md

       "lowerBound=21\n"
       "upperBound=20");

-   // NA<T>() is equivalent to T{} and is syntactic sugar for emphasizing
+   // NA<T>() is equivalent to T{} and is a syntactic sugar for emphasizing
-   // that a certain value does not have bearing on the test at hand.
+   // that a certain value is not applicable to the behavior being tested.
 }

 // TEST4X4 is a 4-by-4 value-parameterized test.